ujvv/adaptive-interpolation-search-in-b-trees/README.md

 # Adaptive Interpolation Search in B-Trees

-This repository contains the source code and benchmarks for the bachelor thesis titled "Adaptive Interpolation Search Algorithms in B-Trees."
+This repository contains the source code and benchmarks for my bachelor's thesis titled "Adaptive Interpolation Search Algorithms in B-Trees."
 The project includes implementations of various search algorithms within B-Trees, and it provides a framework for running benchmarks to compare their performance, analyzing B-tree nodes in various datasets, and testing B-tree implementations.

 ## Project Structure